Danielovich/markdownposts/write-push-public-separating-concerns.md

 - The program generates all static files every time it runs.
 - The program does not publish any files externally.

-This is where my overactive programming mind starts playing tricks on me.
-I start thinking about parallelism for HTTP requests and wasted clock cycles when generating files whose content hasn’t even been touched.
-Why even download files that haven’t changed, and so on.
-As usual, I try hard not to let the "creative department on the top floor" take over completely.
+This is where my fraudulent programming mind starts playing tricks on me.
+I start thinking about parallelism for HTTP requests, wasted clock cycles when generating files whose content hasn’t even been touched and why even download files that haven’t changed ?
+And so on.
+Overengineering is the root of...and all that jazz.
+But I fallen for the traps before so these days I do not have to let the "creative department on the top floor" take over completely.

-This approach leaves the site as eventually consistent.
-Even though I may have content in the write store which is set as published, the site will not reflect that until the static files are generated and the site is updated.
-We could call it a manual event but it was done on purpose.
+This approach around "write -> push" leaves the actual site eventually consistent.
+Even though I may have content in the write store, which is set as published, the site will not reflect that until the static files are generated and the site is updated.
+We could choose to call this a manual event, but it was no accident, I designed it this way on purpose.

 ### How is a post or article generated?